MAIF/nio/manual/src/main/paradox/uiUsingnio/uiManageUsers.md

 ## User with the current version

-Retrieving saved consents for a given user for a given organization filtered by the user context.
+Retrieving saved consents for a given user for a given organisation filtered by the user context.

 @@@ div { .centered-img }
 <img src="../img/user_current_version.png" width="100%"/>